 Hello!
+Time for some great Summer Preschool Crafts!
 The Uk has been blessed with some beautiful weather over the Easter break.
 So like many, we headed down to our favourite beach on the South Coast!
 It is always a wonderful visit, as we go with friends that we don’t see so often.
 And it is wonderful to see the children play and have fun together… of course it is also an opportunity to collect stones and shells!
 And this time we also took some sand home!

 There are many ways to be art and crafty with sand.. and we will be experimenting over the coming weeks (unless the bucket gets knocked over).

 Julia Donaldson is one of the UK’s leading contemporary children’s authors.
 We love her books and she is well known for The Gruffalo and Stickman.
 They certainly are some our favourites.
 Here is a book we picked up at the Supermarket once and is probably a little less well known..
 It is the story of a little crab in a rock pool off to find a home.
 He finds a shell and then makes friends with whom he shares the shell.
 Together they are a strong team and all is well.
 However they start getting bigger and the shell gets a little tight.
 They fall out and go their separate ways… only to find that living together is best and safest.
 They learn this lesson and come together again and live happily ever after.
 A story of “sharing” and of “friendship”, as well as recognising each other’s strengths and weaknesses.
 Written in the “classic” Julia Donaldson’s rhyme and with some lovely textured touchy feely bits (perfect to go with our tactile sand craft!).